-Thank you for your purchase of the Great Planes ElectriFly[TM] FlatOuts J-3 Cub!
-This stand-off scale Cub can be assembled in as little as an hour, and the foam construction can be repaired on site to get you back into the air as quickly as it takes to top off the battery in your radio.
-The FlatOuts J-3 Cub can comfortably fly in a large gymnasium at slow speeds, or fly with authority outdoors on a day of light, 5 mph or less wind.
-And the best features, the economical price and quick build time of the FlatOuts J-3 Cub, will allow you to fly without the worry of damage to an expensive or time consuming model.
+Thank you for your purchase of the Great Planes ElectriFly[TM] FlatOuts Hellcat ARF!
+Whether flying aerobatics by yourself, or challenging another flat fighter to combat using the tail streamers, this model is sure to provide you many hours of entertainment.
+These flat fighters can be assembled in as little as an hour, and their foam construction can be repaired on site to get you back into combat as quickly as it takes to top off the battery in your radio.
+The FlatOuts Hellcat ARF can comfortably fly in a gymnasium at slow speeds, or fly with authority outdoors on a light day.
+And the best feature, the economical price and quick build time of the FlatOuts Hellcat ARF will allow you to fly combat aggressively without the worry of damage to an expensive or time consuming model.

-For the latest technical updates or manual corrections to the FlatOuts J-3 Cub visit the Great Planes web site at www.greatplanes.com.
-Open the "Airplanes" link, and then select the FlatOuts J-3 Cub.
-If there is new technical information or changes to this model a "tech notice" box will appear in the upper left corner of the page.
+For the latest technical updates or manual corrections to the Great Planes FlatOuts Hellcat ARF visit the Great Planes web site at www.greatplanes.com.
+Open the "Airplanes"

+link, and then select the FlatOuts Hellcat ARF.
+If there is new technical information or changes to this model, a "tech notice" box will appear in the upper left corner of the page.